omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- add filter for workout id on workout list page
+- add ability to repeat schedule weekly, monthly etc on schedule form
+- add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
 - break future workouts into days/this week so I can seperate better on template.
   - requires adding more view filters likely and breaking them into future_tomorrow, future_nextweek etc.
-- may need to add edited_workout_text and edited_workout_scaling to instance field so people can edit their own posts
-  - if they edit their post and no one else has downloaded their workout then it edits the base workout to be equal otherwise it only edits their page
 - add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
   - all crossfit mainsite workouts are both
   - ?could possibly do it just like movement tags instead of create a field?